 - (5) divine recompense (great reward from God) in this world and the next.

-Yes, Neo-Deism believes in the existence of a deity, however, it is a Neo-Deist’s belief that there is no “obligation” to respect the power as there is no observation from that deity.
-There are various (though extremely non-uniformed) forms of “worship” or observation within the Neo-Deism community but on a similar note, there is also no obligation to repent.
-Sure, a Neo-Deist would feel bad when he or she infringed upon the Rights of another, but it is not done for the acceptance of God.
+Yes, Neo-Deism believes in the existence of a deity.
+However, a Neo-Deist believes that there is no “obligation” to respect the power as there is no observation from that deity.
+There are various (though extremely non-uniformed) forms of “worship” or observation within the Neo-Deism community, but on a similar note, there is also no obligation to repent.
+Sure, a Neo-Deist would feel bad when they infringed upon the Rights of another, but it is not done for the acceptance of God.
 Finally, a great reward from God in any world implies an involved God.
 Neo-Deists simply do not believe in this due to what is known about the Trinion Contradictions.

 This is also what separates a Neo-Deist from a Modern Deist.
 Modern Deists loosely follow the “Five Articles” and believe that God probably interacts with the universe on some level.
-Some extremes of Modern Deism demonstrate a belief in a God that has an interventionist hand in human affairs as well as having a belief in some sort of heaven or hell.
+Some extremes of Modern Deism demonstrate a belief in a God that has an interventionist hand in human affairs as well as having a belief in some heaven or hell.
 Neo-Deists tend to reject the idea of intervention entirely and do not believe in a “heaven and hell” at all.
-That being said, there is a strong similarity between Modern Deism and Neo-Deism on one very specific topic: they both set out on their own paths because generally speaking, Classical Deists seem to be much less tolerant to new or different ideas.
+That being said, there is a strong similarity between Modern Deism and Neo-Deism on one particular topic: they both set out on their own paths because, generally speaking, Classical Deists seem to be much less tolerant of new or different ideas.

 Something to note, however, is the study conducted by the Neo-Deist.
-While a Neo-Deist does not necessarily subscribe to the Classical Deist’s points, a Neo-Deist will study the foundations of Deism in the effort to better understand deism as a whole.
-It is generally the practice of a Neo-Deist to continually study, challenge, and share, as it is believed that only through information exchange can we advance ourselves and future generations.
+While a Neo-Deist does not necessarily subscribe to the Classical Deist’s points, a Neo-Deist will study the foundations of Deism to better understand deism as a whole.
+It is generally the practice of a Neo-Deist to continually learn, challenge, and share, as it is believed that only through information exchange can we advance ourselves and future generations.